poteat/type-it/readme.md

 ![type-it](./logo/type-it.png)

-> An npm library for checking types at runtime.
-No build steps, clear and simple syntax.
+**A Typescript utility for checking types at runtime.
+No build steps, clear and simple syntax.**

 ---